SourcePot/mediaplayer/README.md

 ![Web page screenshot](./assets/sample-playlist.png)

-Videos can be skipped by clicking the play button again.
+Videos can be skipped by clicking the same play button again.

 ## How does it work?
 Datapool stores videos as well as other media as entries in the database table *multimedia*.